thesandboxgame/sandbox-smart-contracts/packages/avatar/contracts/nft-collection/NFTCollection.md

 function cancelWave(uint256 waveIndex) external onlyOwner
 ```

-function to setup wave parameters.
-A wave is defined as a combination of allowed number tokens to be minted in total,
-per wallet and minting price
+function used to cancel a wave

 Parameters: